 "Business development" was readily embraced.

 What a great expression.
-It sounds much closer to getting clients than "marketing," yet avoids the frightening "selling."
+It sounds much closer to getting clients than "marketing," yet avoids using the frightening "selling."

 I'll draw on two entrepreneurs and a revered management guru to define "business development" and remind us of the purpose of a business.